grahamlittlephd/international-society-for-tractography/content/en/objectives.md

 ![](/uploads/illustrations/cuate/responsive.svg)

 After decades of research how the brain is wired remains a mystery.
+Tractography is the only tool capable of creating th

 ## Education and Training